MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Modify-a-Word-Report-Layout.md

 #### To remove a label or data field

-1. Right\-click the field that you want to delete, and then choose **Remove Content Control**.
+1. Right-click the field that you want to delete, and then choose **Remove Content Control**.

      The content control is removed, but the field name remains as text.